Emergency Lung Surgery for Pulmonary Emboli Reveals Heart Defect

 For immediate release: April 04, 2014

 Kim Broll of Cumberland, Maryland lived 58 years without knowing she had a hole in her heart and that one day it would save her life.
-In fact, it was not until she woke up from emergency surgery to treat massive clots in the blood vessels supplying her lungs that Keshava Rajagopal, MD, PhD, cardiothoracic surgeon at the University of Maryland Heart Center, informed Kim that he had also repaired a heart condition known as patent foramen ovale (PFO).
+In fact, it was not until she woke up from emergency surgery to treat massive clots in the blood vessels supplying her lungs that Keshava Rajagopal, MD, PhD, cardiothoracic surgeon at the University of Maryland Heart and Vascular Center, informed Kim that he had also repaired a heart condition known as patent foramen ovale (PFO).
 PFO arises when a hole in the upper portion of a fetus’ heart does not close after birth.

 Why didn’t Kim know prior to her surgery about her heart condition?
 Those with PFO who have no other heart problems typically lead a normal life free of symptoms of the condition.
 PFO is often discovered during an echocardiogram, but the test is usually performed only if a patient presents symptoms of a heart problem.